mrengy/recycleabike/README.md

 # Automatic WordPress updates

-The below sites and also the production site are set to allow WordPress core and select plugins to automatically update.
+The below sites and also the production site are set to allow WordPress core and plugins to automatically update.

-There is a must-use plugin that is required to enable automatic updates with git, following [this approach](https://wordpress.org/support/article/configuring-automatic-background-updates/#core-updates-via-filter).
+WP core automatic updates are set in wp-config.php.
+Also, there is a must-use plugin that is required to enable WP core automatic updates with git, following [this approach](https://wordpress.org/support/article/configuring-automatic-background-updates/#core-updates-via-filter).

 Plugins automatically update as set in wp-admin on each site.